ofelyasoltanli/FarmAZ/README.md

 * Redis caching
 * Cloud deployment (Azure / AWS)

 ## 👩‍💻 About

-A learning project demonstrating skills in:
+This is a learning project demonstrating:

-* ASP.NET Core Web API development
+* Building RESTful APIs with ASP.NET Core
 * Clean architecture (Controller → Service → Repository)
 * Authentication & security
 * Database design with Entity Framework Core

 ## ⭐ Contributing

-Feel free to **fork** the repository and improve the project.
+Feel free to **fork** the repository and contribute improvements.

 ## 📄 License

-Open-source under the **MIT License**.
+Open-source under the **MIT License**